 Zucchini is one vegetable that seems to grow prolifically.
 Come fall and many gardeners have an abundance of zucchini they don’t know what to do with.
 Zucchini is actually a very versatile veggie that can be used in cakes, cookies, muffins, and jams.
 I like to keep grated zucchini frozen and ready for use in various tasty baking products over the winter.
 Another recipe I like to use zucchini in is this one for zucchini jam.
 It is quite easy to make and is a great spread on toast, biscuits, or as a dollop on vanilla custard.
 Its bright orange color makes it a showy jam.

 6 cups grated zucchini (peel and seed zucchini before grating) 5 cups sugar 1 cup crushed pineapple, with juice 1 tbsp lime juice 3 tbsp lemon juice 1 (85g) orange jello 1 (85g) lemon jello

 Peel and seed zucchini.
 Grate enough zucchini to make 6 cups, loosely packed.

 Place zucchini and sugar in pot and boil, uncovered, over medium heat for 15 minutes, stirring occasionally.

 Stir in pineapple and the lemon and lime juices.
 Bring to a boil.
 Boil, uncovered, 5-6 minutes, stirring occasionally.
 Skim off, and discard, any foam that may form.

 Add jellos, stirring until incorporated and jellos are dissolved.

 Pour into hot sterilized jars, leaving ¼” headroom on top of each jar.
 Seal.

-Store in refrigerator or, for longer storage, process the jam in a hot water bath, following the directions provided with your hot water canner.
+Process the jam in a hot water bath, following the directions provided with your hot water canner.